akhil-gopikumar/Stuff/README.md

 # Stuff
-Just some random stuff that I made
 I have been working on various platforms with c++ as a base.
-One prject is done using python with the help of sklearn package
+One project is done using Python with the help of sklearn package